 It's not easy when you start making money as a tailor to go back to basics and learn another part of the process, it's time consuming so people tend to specialise in one aspect.
 Everyone needs to make a living.
 That's why becoming a 'Master' is so rare.
 Plus there aren't many tailors today who actually can do it all themselves, to be able to pass this knowledge onto an apprentice.

 Learning everything takes years, decades even but for me it was worth persevering to reach the top.
 To really be the best you need to know every element.
 There are many people who claim to be a 'Master Tailor' yet have never even picked up a thimble.
 (Beware of fakes, a true 'Master' in every sense is someone who can completely create any garment from conception to pattern, cloth selection and style, right through to actual creation and finish.
 They shouldn't cut any corners, literally – pardon the pun).

 A perfect suit is an a investment, like a piece of art.
-I hand stitch everything including the original way to pad a collar, it’s surprising how many companies use machines which isn’t in keeping with tradition.
-I call it ‘pure bespoke’, the real way to tailor.
+I hand stitch everything including the original way to pad a collar, it's surprising how many companies use machines which isn't in keeping with tradition.
+This is why I call it 'pure bespoke', the real way to tailor.

 Now I can turn my hand to anything – including making a commissioned cover for an Aston Martin car.
 A grey pinstripe for the grand reveal of the ONE-77 at a Paris car show in 2009.
 It was challenging, not a normal request, but the only way I continue to learn is through doing something extraordinary.
 Why not?

 What is it about tailoring that I love so much?